carlos-ds/personal-web/articles/git-stash.md

 # {{ title }}

-Just had to get this off my chest: I &#10084;&#65039; <code class="inline-code">git stash</code>!
+Just had to get this off my chest: I &#10084;&#65039; `git stash`!
 A couple of minutes ago, I launched Visual Studio Code, started typing away and saved my changes.
 Only to realize that I hadn't pulled the latest changes yet.

 In this case, we need a place to **stash** our changes, revert the working tree to the latest commit and pull the latest changes.
 Then we can re-apply the stashed changes and continue as we always would.